Husky-Connor/PureData_Workshop/README.md

 There are 3 "stages" to this project, represented by 3 Pure Data Projects.
 Stage 1 uses only a single .pd file, while stages 2 and 3 use mutliple files (hence the folders).
+Each stage has two versions: a "ref" version for reference, and a "diy" version.
+The reference versions are completely finished while the diy versions have all the blocks but still need all the connections to be made.
+This gives you three choices:
+* Create your own project and build everything from scracth
+* Open the diy files and fill in the connections
+* Just use the reference projects and have fun playing the synths Either way, the reference files are there to show you what the finished patch should look like.

 Here's a brief summary of each stage:

 ## Stage 1